AxelThevenot/Logistic_Regression/README.md

 [WORK IN PROGRESS...]

 ## Logistic regression principle
+The logistic regression is a binomial regression model.
+As every binomial regression, it tends to model a mathematical model according to a vector of observations, which are the variables or parameters.
+The logistic regression seeks to find an indicator variables such as win/fail, alive/dead according to the parameters.
+Like other regression models, it is used both to predict a phenomenon and to explain it.
+The logistic regression is commonly used in Machine Learning and is also one of the simpliest neuron in Deep  Learning applications.
+The logistic regression is very close to the [linear regression](https://github.com/AxelThevenot/Linear_Regression).
+Contrary to the linear regression, where the variable to explain/predict is quantitative, the linear regression is used when the variables to explain/predict is qualitative.

 ![logistic regression by gradient descent](/src/logistic_regression.gif)

 ## Logistic regression application

+The logistic regression is used to predict a variable, which is not quantitative.
+It is qualitative.
+To numerically convert the qualitative variable, it uses the sigmoid function, which returns a squashed value between 0 and 1.
+In other word, the sigmoid function is used to give a probability a sample has to possess a distinct value of the qualitative variable.
+Take the example of a model with only one parameter, notate `z`, and we want to predict if a sample is healthy/sick (refer to the graph below to a better understanding).
+The logistic regression aims to find the best weight according to `z` to fit the best the reality by the sigmoid value.
+That way, the sigmoid function will return a value between 0 and 1, which will be the probability for a given point to be healthy.
+So for a sample of a `z` parameter value, `0 < σ(z) < 1` and :
+* `σ(z) > ½` →  the point is classified as healthy
+* `σ(z) < ½` →  the point is classified as healthy
+* `σ(z) = ½` →  the classification is not possible : choose arbitrarily a value

 ![sigmoid](/src/sigmoid.png)

+The aim of the logistic regression is to minimize the cost function, which is calculating an error like value.
+Indeed, we can not mathematically calculate an error with a qualitative value.
+So it uses the `h` squashed value and compares it to the `y` value, which correspond to the true value of the quantitative variable we want to predict.

+To sum up, the logistic regression uses a sigmoid function to give a probability of a sample to have a particular qualitative value according to its parameters.
+A weigth is associated to each parameter to minimize the cost function, which indicates how much the regression tends to fit the training samples.

+The weight will tell how smooth is the slope.

+A bias value is added to the parameters and associated weights.
+It allows to shift the sigmoid function to the left or right

 ![maths logistic](/src/logistic.png)

 ## Gradient descent : Introduction to Deep Learning